UW Continuing Nursing Education encourages conference participants to submit a poster abstract!

 - Network with providers who share your interests

-- Opportunity to strengthen your resume
+- Grow your professional practice and strengthen your resume

 Poster topics can range from a practice improvement project and/or an educational strategy, clinical program or research project that highlights improvements in health care delivery, education, research, or policy.
 Posters do NOT have to be completed works.
 For successful abstract submission, please describe the formation and progress of your project, methodology, and any results.